-Why do I have to apply for a Year 7 place for my daughter when she is only in Grade 5 at her primary school?
+Why do I have to apply for a Year 7 place for my daughter by Grade 5 at her primary school?

 We work with the guidelines as set out by the Catholic Education Office, Melbourne (CEM).
 Whilst this process has been in place for a number of years now, for parents of older daughters who may have gone through the application process in their Grade 6 year, this is a new system.
 Please be assured that we have a great deal of information on our website regarding the process and we do contact the Principals of all of the Catholic priority parish primary schools to keep them up to date with application deadlines so they can disseminate the information to the parents in their school communities.

 Can I make an enrolment application before my daughter is in Grade 5?